Best Soundproof Curtains 2023 (Noise Reducing & Sound Absorbing)

-This may seem excessive, but the extra size of the curtains will help to maximize their coverage and increases their ability to cancel out noise.
+This may seem excessive, but the extra size of the curtains will help to maximize their coverage and increase their ability to cancel out noise.

 For maximum effect, you may even want to try curtains that go from ceiling to floor.

-You will need to measure your window frame for this one if you don't want to be walking on your sound absorbing curtains, but the extra length will help ensure the most covered surface area for your window.
+You will need to measure your window frame for this one if you don't want to be walking on your soundproof curtains, but the extra length will help ensure the most covered surface area for your window.